siifat/siifat.github.io/_posts/2024-01-06-javanotes.md

 > Double quotes `(" ")`are used for string literals and single quotes`(' ')`are used for character literals.
 {: .prompt-info }

+## Before we start

+Before we start our journey of Java, it's crusial to know certain things about it.
+Below are the things we need to understand to code on Java.

 ### Java Code is case sensitive
 Java code is case sensitive.